Condorcet paradox: Example

-Suppose we have three candidates, A, B, and C, and that there are three voters with preferences as follows (candidates being listed left-to-right for each voter in decreasing order of preference):
+Suppose we have three candidates, A, B, and C, and that there are three voters with preferences as follows:

 If C is chosen as the winner, it can be argued that B should win instead, since two voters (1 and 2) prefer B to C and only one voter (3) prefers C to B. However, by the same argument A is preferred to B, and C is preferred to A, by a margin of two to one on each occasion.
 Thus the society's preferences show cycling: A is preferred over B which is preferred over C which is preferred over A.